 The best part is that the StoneTech sealer can work on tiles too, or any other similar surface.
 But most people end up using it on their pavers.
 Though you can do both by sealing the bottle between projects.

-You can get Miracle Sealant 511 in very small bottles, so even if you have touchup work or have a very small area to cover, you can use it without wasting money on a large bottle. but this is only one amazing trait.
+You can get Miracle Sealant 511 in very small bottles, so even if you have touchup work or have a very small area to cover, you can use it without wasting money on a large bottle.
+But this is only one amazing trait.

-Rain Guard Water Sealers works very well on porous surfaces, working equally well for pavers made of concrete to patios made of wood.
-It really is an all-purpose sealer and is great to keep on hand for emergencies.
+Rain Guard Water Sealers works very well on porous surfaces, working well for pavers made of concrete to patios made of wood.
+It is an all-purpose sealer and is great to keep on hand for emergencies.

-It is fairly easy to apply and can be used anywhere, indoors or outdoors.
+It is easy to apply and can be used anywhere, indoors or outdoors.
 As far as prices go this is also one of your best options.
 You can get a gallon of Rain Guard for half the prices of some of the other options.

 Black Diamond’s sealer always dries to a wet look, so if that’s not your thing, then try a matte-finish sealer instead.
 If it is, then you will love this sealer that works for almost any surface as well as any area.

-It also dries insanely fast, oftentimes a quarter of the time that the other sealers dry.
+It also dries fast, oftentimes a quarter of the time that the other sealers dry.
 So if you are having a party this weekend and want your pavers to look as smooth and high-end as possible, this is your guy.